History of waste management

+Waste management has been a concern for human civilizations throughout history.
+The earliest known wastewater management system dates back to around 6500 BCE in present-day Syria, featuring sophisticated gutter systems and settling chambers.
+Ancient civilizations like the Roman Empire developed complex waste removal systems, including the Cloaca Maxima, which emptied into the Tiber River.
+The Maya of Central America had monthly rituals for burning garbage.
+However, access to these early waste management systems was often limited to higher socioeconomic classes.

+The Industrial Revolution led to a rapid deterioration of sanitation in urban areas, particularly in England.
+The first organized solid waste management system appeared in London in the late 18th century with the 'dust-yards' system.
+In the mid-19th century, Edwin Chadwick's report on sanitary conditions spurred legislation like the Nuisance Removal and Disease Prevention Act 1846.
+The first incinerator was built in Nottingham in 1874, despite initial opposition.
+New York City became the first U.S. city with public-sector garbage management in 1895.
+Early garbage removal trucks were horse-drawn, later evolving into motorized vehicles with hydraulic compactors by the 1930s.

 Early history

 Waste has always been generated by humans.
 In areas with low population density waste generation may have been negligible.
 In higher population areas even largely biodegradable waste had to be dealt with.
 Sometimes this was released back into the groundwater with environmental impact like Nor Loch.
 The Maya of Central America had a fixed monthly ritual, in which the people of the village would gather together and burn their garbage in large dumps.

 The first known wastewater management system is located in present day Syria (El Kowm).
 Located in the Fertile Crescent, the Mesopotamian "oasis" shows evidence of wastewater management beginning around 6500 BCE.
 The area is about 120 km northeast of the ancient city of Palmyra.
 The site of El Kowm had vast urban planning centered around domestic wastewater drainage.
 There is a sophisticated gutter system within residences, as well as the connection of these gutter/drainage systems to larger systems within the city.
 The fluids were transported through these gutter systems from residences into ditches in the streets of the city.
 Additionally, there are other planned systems in the cities in surrounding areas, suggesting that there was diffusion of waste management techniques throughout the region.
 Many of these systems include settling chambers to mitigate the blockages that often occur in sewage systems.
 These chambers provide space for sediment deposits to build up without interfering with the flow of the sewer.
 In addition to these systems in Syria, there is also evidence of sophisticated waste management systems within other societies in the past.